 If that still isn't good enough for you and you really need to use a normal C style pointer

-then isolate your pointers inside a class so that they are contained in a small area of the code.
+then isolate your pointers inside a class or function so that they are contained in a small area of the code.

 However, in practice the container classes in dlib and the STL are more than sufficient in nearly

 every case where pointers would otherwise be used.